-Nikon D700 versus Panasonic G80
+Nikon D700 vs Panasonic G80

 The Nikon D700 and the Panasonic Lumix DMC-G80 (labelled Panasonic G85 in some countries) are two digital cameras that were revealed to the public, respectively, in July 2008 and September 2016.
 The D700 is a DSLR, while the G80 is a mirrorless interchangeable lens camera.
 The cameras are based on a full frame (D700) and a Four Thirds (G80) sensor.
-The Nikon has a resolution of 12.1 megapixel, whereas the Panasonic provides 15.8 MP.
+The Nikon has a resolution of 12.1 megapixels, whereas the Panasonic provides 15.8 MP.

 Body comparison: Nikon D700 vs Panasonic G80